-Plymouth University have provided me with a strong skill set which I will be able to apply to any short or long term career plan in the future.
-These have come from the wide variety of modules available on my course, placement year opportunity, and the chance to develop my office and field based skills on numerous projects whilst working under pressure.
+The University of Plymouth has provided me with a strong skill set which I will be able to apply to any short or long term career plan in the future.
+These have come from the wide variety of modules available on my course, placement year opportunity, and the chance to develop my office and field-based skills on numerous projects whilst working under pressure.

-The course I took at Plymouth University not only enabled me to learn a lot of skills from various experiences throughout my four years, but it also showed me what I am good at and what I enjoy most which is critical in deciding a career path.
+The course I took at Plymouth not only enabled me to learn a lot of skills from various experiences throughout my four years, but it also showed me what I am good at and what I enjoy most which are critical in deciding a career path.

 Taking a placement year benefited me in a number of ways.
 It gave me industry experience in a professional environment and confirmed the career path I wanted to pursue post-graduation.
 On my return to Plymouth for my final year, the placement year itself helped aid my studies in a number of ways, from time management to mass data management in my dissertation.
 I cannot recommend an industrial placement year enough.